For most people, the need to have a dental extraction arises at some point.

 Why Do I Need to Have My Tooth Extracted?

-Once the tooth is removed, gauze is used to help control the bleeding, and replaced when it gets full.
+Once your tooth is out, your dental specialist will place gauze over the extraction site and apply firm, steady pressure to slow down the bleeding and allow the formation of a clot.
+Gauze is replaced when it gets full.
 This is typically done for 30-60 minutes, followed by more gauze on an as-needed basis.

 During the recovery time, we will give you instructions on how to best care for your mouth during the healing process.
 If you notice a problem that we don't go over with you before you head home, give us a call and let us explain what to expect.

 For the first 24 hours, there are a few things you are going to want to do to care for the extraction site.

 First, rinse with warm salt water 3-4 times during that time.
 Just rinse carefully so as not to disturb the clot.